FeuerwehrRoedingen/FW-Roedingen/README.md

 # Monorepo

 Everything is written in Typescriptt, because TS is the best programming language, dont @ me.
 Turborepo allows interconnected Repos to be developed alongside each other and speeds up the build process.

+# GH

+Inside the Firehouse are 2 Raspberry pis.
+- Alarmmonitor  @ 192.168.2.201
+- Alarmmonitor2 @ 192.168.2.202

+Both have a static etho interface and a dynamic wlan0 interface connected to the router for redundancy.

+## Alarmmonitor

+Hangs above the entrance door.

+Services:
+- Docker (master)
+- NGINX
+- Groupalarm Monitor connected to HDMI0

+Containers:
+- NGINX
+- Internal Website
+- LocalInteractions (WIP)

+Ports:

+- NGINX 8080
+- Internal Website 3000

+## Alarmmonitor2

+Hangs between the HLF-20 and the GW-L2.

+Services:
+- Docker (slave)
+- Groupalarm Monitor connected to HDMI0

+Containers:
+- API
+- Pocketbase

+Ports:

+- API 3025
+- API HTTPS 3024
+- Pocketbase 8090